 A new brand, ‘gsc2’ is defined to indicate such a single-blob-based storage.

-An item reference of type ‘gsil’ is used to associate the primary mage item with the Gaussian Splat Representation Item
+An item reference of type ‘gsil’ is used to associate the primary image item with the Gaussian Splat Representation Item

-The Gaussian Splat Representation item is a MIME item.
-The content_type of the MIME item is set based on the payload itself and not relevant.
+The Gaussian Splat representation item is an item of type 'gspl'.
+The single blob binary data is stored as an item of type ‘mime’ (i.e MIME item) with a proper content_type, content_encoding values in ‘infe’ box.
+The contents of these values are dependent on the value of the gs_format field in the GaussianSplatGlobalConfigurationProperty and out of scope of the exploration.

-GaussianSplatGlobalConfigurationProperty as defined in section X.2.3.1 is associated with the Gaussian Splat representation item, with a gs_4CC field indicating the representation format
+GaussianSplatGlobalConfigurationProperty as defined in section X.2.3.1 is associated with the Gaussian Splat representation item, with a gs_format field indicating the representation format

 The following diagram represents the explored approach: